 Inflatable sit-in kayaks are the blow-up version of the more traditional kayak that most people think of when picturing a kayak.
 Just like it’s hardshell cousin, it has a cockpit that you get inside.

-Sit-in kayaks have the advantage of being warmer in cold-weather and provide the ability to add a kayak skirt that goes around the paddler and attaches to the cockpit opening to keep water out of its interior.
+Sit-in kayaks have the advantage of being warmer in cold-weather and provide the ability to add a kayak spray skirt that goes around the paddler and attaches to the cockpit opening to keep water out of its interior.